learn-co-curriculum/demo-quiz/README.md

 ???

+# Git Basics Quiz

 ?: Which of the following is the correct way to initialize a new Git repository?

 ( ) `git add .`
 (X) `git init`
 ( ) `git commit`

-?
-You can type git status at any point while in a git controlled directory to check the status of your files.
+?: You can type git status at any point while in a git controlled directory to check the status of your files.

 (X) True
 ( ) False

 ?: Which of the following commands will stage your entire directory and every non-empty directory inside your current directory?